moonrepo/plugins/backends/asdf/README.md

 asdf plugin can be configured with a `.prototools` file.

 - `asdf-shortname` (string) - The name of the [asdf plugin](https://github.com/asdf-vm/asdf-plugins) if different than the configured ID.
 - `asdf-repository` (string) - The Git repository URL in which to locate [scripts](https://asdf-vm.com/plugins/create.html#scripts-overview).
-If not defined, is extracted from the shortname plugin manifest.
+If not defined, is extracted from the shortname plugin index.
-- `executable-name` (string) - The name of the executable if different from the configured ID.
+- `exes` (string[]) - List of executable file names (relative from `bin`) to be linked as a shim/bin.
+If not defined, we'll automatically scan the `bin` directory.

 ```toml
 <id> = "asdf:1.2.3"